solana-foundation/developer-content/docs/intro/dev.md

 very similar to any other development stack.
 The main difference is that you'll be working with a blockchain and have to think about how users potentially interact with your application on-chain instead of just on the frontend.
-Developing on Solana still has CICD pipelines, testing, debugging tools, a frontend and backend, and anything you'd find in a normal development flow.
+Developing on Solana still has CI/CD pipelines, testing, debugging tools, a frontend and backend, and anything you'd find in a normal development flow.

 ## What You'll Need Get Started